VilmarsonJ/ds-2-movie-insights/README.md

 ## Full Analysis & Contact
 ---
-Explore the complete analytical workflow in the [Jupyter Notebook](./movie_index.ipynb) or review the [presentation slides](./movie_presentation.pdf) for for a high-level summary key findings and actionable recommendations.
+Explore the complete analytical workflow in the [Jupyter Notebook](./movie_index.ipynb) or review the [presentation slides](./movie_presentation.pdf) for a high-level summary key findings and actionable recommendations.

 For professional inquiries, collaboration opportunities, or discussions about the methodology and insights, reach out to: